pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance modify [COMMAND-OPTIONS] INSTANCENAME

-      Modify an existing CIM instance.
+      Modify an instance of a class.

-      Modifies CIM instance defined by INSTANCENAME in the WBEM server using the property names and values defined by the property option and the CIM class defined by the instance name.
-The --propertylist option if provided is passed to the WBEM server as part of the ModifyInstance operation (the WBEM server limits modifications to just those properties defined in the property list).

-      INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

-      Pywbemcli builds only properties defined with the --property option into an instance based on the CIMClass and forwards that to the WBEM server with the ModifyInstance method.
+      The CIM instance to be modified can be specified in two ways:

+      1. By specifying an untyped WBEM URI of an instance path in the INSTANCENAME argument.
+The CIM namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.

+      2. By specifying the --interactive option and a CIM class name in the INSTANCENAME argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

+      The properties to be modified and their new values are specified using the --property option, which can be specified multiple times.

+      Example:

-      ex. pywbemcli instance modify CIM_blah.fred=3 -p id=3 -p strp="bla bla"
+        pywbemcli instance modify CIM_blah.fred=3 -p id=3 -p strp="bla bla"

     Options:
       -P, --property name=value       Optional property names of the form